tychonaut/multiOSCluster/README.md

   (Especially the the cross-plattform-applicability and the reboot/multiboot part, as we don't even have installed Linux on our cluster yet!).

+Feel free to contact me if you are interested in using this repo.

 ## Applications maintained: